satya-arjunan/visocyteold/Documentation/release/Visocyte-5.6.0.md

 of a data set, the **Bounding Ruler** filter can now measure the Major, Medium, and Minor axes of the data set's oriented bounding box.
 These axes are new options in the **Axis** property of the **Bounding Ruler** filter.
-As an example, one can use ParaView's selection capabilities to extract two points of interest and then apply the **Bounding Ruler** with the **Axis** property set to **Oriented Bounding Box Major Axis** to measure how the distance between these points changes over time.
+As an example, one can use Visocyte's selection capabilities to extract two points of interest and then apply the **Bounding Ruler** with the **Axis** property set to **Oriented Bounding Box Major Axis** to measure how the distance between these points changes over time.
 [Read more...](https://blog.kitware.com/measuring-oriented-bounding-box-axes-visocyte/)